-In its third year the Fountain Inn Arts Academy has faculty from all over the country who are passionate in their field.
+In its fourth year the Arts Academy at the Younts Center has faculty from all over the country who are passionate in their field.
 Here is a sampling of who you will learn from at our academy:

 Zac Bolton: Zac graduated from Winthrop University with a Bachelor of Arts in Music.
 He studied jazz guitar with L.H.
 Dickert.
 He is proficient in jazz, rock, country, blues, and has also studied classical guitar.
 He can teach beginner to advanced theory included.
 This is his second year on staff.